Theia 72

 â„šī¸

 Theia 72 is a poorly populated, dense object of intermediate C3 quality.
 Its parallax locates it at a very close distance, near the mid-plane, affected by low extinction.
-It is catalogued as a near-solar metallicity, young cluster (see Parameters).
+It is catalogued as a near-solar metallicity, young cluster, but with a large variance across recent sources for the absorption parameter (see Parameters).
 It was recently reported in the literature.

 Note: This is likely a unique object, which shares a moderate percentage of members with at least one previously reported entry.
 See table with shared members information.